improvess/raspberry-as-gige-camera/README.md

 Obs.
 1: the examples consider that RPI is set to use 192.168.2.2 as IP address.
 Replace it with the proper IP.
 Obs.
 2: note that the examples supposes that you are running them on a remote linux machine.
 Obs.
 3: the examples basically send TCP packages via `nc` linux command.

-Check here (pending) for more details about the package format.

 ![image](https://user-images.githubusercontent.com/9665358/130778217-62a2008a-bed5-43c5-9ec5-a72e46b1fc2f.png)